thehimel/interview-prep/security/README.md

 ## What is cross-site scripting (XSS)?

 - https://portswigger.net/web-security/cross-site-scripting
-- Attacker inserts malicious code in the client side to steal information i.e. session token.
+- Attacker inserts malicious code in the client side to perform evil activities i.e. steal session token.

 ## What are common web app security vulnerabilities?
 And how to overcome them?